Skip to main content

 For more than a century, the northern coastal community of Prince Rupert has been subjected to the boom-and-bust cycles of an economy built upon natural resource extraction.
 Today, with a population of more than 12,000 living on Coast Ts’msyen Territories, Prince Rupert’s economy remains anchored by industrial investment.

 All of the above puts pressure on small businesses, local organizations, and municipal institutions to retain talent and remain competitive.
 This also feeds a cycle in which the local offering of products, services, and experiences is diminished, further exacerbating the problem.
-Recognizing these challenges, Ecotrust Canada decided to launch an innovative place-based initiative that could contribute to building a more resilient community and local economy.
+Recognizing these challenges, Ecotrust Canada launched an innovative place-based initiative that could contribute to building a more resilient community and local economy.

 Why Ecotrust Canada?

-Ecotrust Canada has been a part of the Prince Rupert community for over 10 years, and now has eight local staff working at the Skeena office in Prince Rupert.
-In 2017, Ecotrust Canada decided to launch the North Coast Innovation Lab (NCIL), an intentionally designed social innovation approach aiming to bring capacity, resources, creativity, and solutions to bear on the complex problems facing the community.
+Ecotrust Canada has been a part of the Prince Rupert community for over fifteen years, and now has eight local staff working at the Skeena office in Prince Rupert.
+In 2017, Ecotrust Canada decided to launch the North Coast Innovation Lab (NCIL), an intentionally designed social innovation approach that aimed to bring capacity, resources, creativity, and solutions to bear on the complex problems facing the community.

-The NCIL draws on our history of work in Prince Rupert and our award winning three-year social enterprise initiative in Vancouver’s Downtown Eastside, the Local Economic Development Lab (LEDlab).
+The NCIL drew on our history of work in Prince Rupert and our award-winning three-year social enterprise initiative in Vancouver’s Downtown Eastside, the Local Economic Development Lab (LEDlab).
 The LEDlab approach was adapted for a northern and municipal context and designed to reflect the unique opportunities, challenges, cultural context, geography, and people that make up Prince Rupert.

 The strategy

-The NCIL is a place-based initiative for people who are invested in the future of Prince Rupert to identify, prioritize, and work together on tangible projects to build a resilient economy and to improve social and environmental well-being.
+From 2017-2020, the NCIL was a place-based initiative for people invested in the future of Prince Rupert to identify, prioritize, and work together on tangible projects to build a resilient economy and improve social and environmental well-being.

-As part of the process, the NCIL connects graduate students from all over Canada to work with community partners as project coordinators, and together they explore the potential boundaries for social innovations such as transforming an empty greenhouse into an edible garden for food security, or exploring different methods of restorative ocean farming.
-Beyond student coordination and capacity, the NCIL facilitates gatherings, events, and activities that enable dialogue, learning, collaboration, and innovation across organizations and sectors to build a more resilient community and local economy.
+As part of the process, the NCIL connected graduate students from all over Canada to work with community partners as project coordinators, and together, they explored the potential boundaries for social innovations such as transforming an empty greenhouse into an edible garden for food security or exploring different methods of restorative ocean farming.
+Beyond student coordination and capacity, the NCIL facilitated gatherings, events, and activities that enabled dialogue, learning, collaboration, and innovation across organizations and sectors to build a more resilient community and local economy.

 Outcomes

-• Prince Rupert becomes a leading example for how a traditionally boom-and-bust town, can become socially and environmentally resilient through economic innovation.
+• Prince Rupert becomes a leading example of how a traditionally boom-and-bust town, can become socially and environmentally resilient through economic innovation.

-• Community-wide development initiatives flourish in the town for the benefit of local residents, bring stable employment, while providing the goods and services Prince Rupert needs to thrive.
+• Community-wide development initiatives flourish in the town for the benefit of local residents and bring stable employment while providing the goods and services Prince Rupert needs to thrive.

 • Rural, remote, and Indigenous community partnerships with Canada’s academic institutions are prototyped and nurtured.